The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 "We'll be renovating the building for the next two months."

 Duration (for, all day, until) is a typical signal.
-Based on what we observe with candidates we prepare for the TOEIC®, many incorrectly choose the Simple Future here.
-However, duration requires the Future Continuous.
+Based on what we observe with candidates we prepare for the TOEIC®, many mistakenly choose the simple future here.
+However, duration requires the future continuous.

 - Polite question to ask if someone is available: